 Jones v.
-Halstead Management Company, LLC et al. is a class action lawsuit against Halstead Management Company, LLC (Halstead), Brown Harris Stevens LLC Group, Brown Harris Stevens, LLC, and Terra Holdings, LLC (collectively, the Halstead Defendants).
+Halstead Management Company, LLC et al. was a class action lawsuit against Halstead Management Company, LLC (Halstead), Brown Harris Stevens LLC Group, Brown Harris Stevens, LLC, and Terra Holdings, LLC (collectively, the Halstead Defendants).
 The lead plaintiff is Kevin A. Jones, a Manhattan resident who was offered a job as doorman/porter by Halstead – a large New York based real estate company.
 Kevin A. Jones has no criminal conviction history, but a background check performed by Sterling Infosystems, Inc. (Sterling) mixed him up with a Kevin M. Jones, who has several criminal convictions according to a Sterling background report.
 Halstead revoked Mr. Jones’ offer after receiving the Sterling report.
 On May 2, 2014, LAC and its co-counsel, Francis & Mailman P.C., filed a class action complaint against Halstead and the Brown Harris Stevens entities in the U.S. District Court for the Southern District of New York.

 On August 22, 2014, Plaintiff filed an amended class action complaint adding Halstead’s parent company, Terra Holdings, LLC, to the lawsuit.
 The amended complaint charged the Halstead Defendants with violating background screening laws by rescinding job offers based on background reports without providing applicants or employees with requisite pre-adverse action notice.
 Pursuant to section 1681b(b)(3)(A) of the Fair Credit Reporting Act (FCRA), an employer who intends to take adverse action based on information in a consumer report must provide the applicant with notice of that fact before taking adverse action, and must include with the notice a copy of the background report and summary of the applicant’s rights under the FCRA.
 This requirement provides applicants with an opportunity to dispute or address the information contained in the report.